-The Art Research Center (ARC) is pleased to announce that a special video of mio no kai (澪の会), which could not take place on September 7, 2020, has been released for a limited period.
+The Art Research Center (ARC) is pleased to announce that a special video of Mio no Kai (澪の会), which could not take place on September 7, 2020, has been released and will be available online until December 6, 2020.

 Kyomai refers to the Kyoto style of the Japanese traditional dance expressed by the Inoue school that is based in the geisha district of Gion, Kyoto.
 The Inoue style is the only dance form studied by the geiko (geisha) and maiko (apprentice geisha) in the center of Gion district, and it incorporates influences from the traditional Japanese noh dramas as well as joruri puppet theater performances.